 When we cut and prune trees, our goal is always to balance power supply reliability with environmental concerns while respecting New Brunswick's natural beauty.

 We employ forest experts who follow safety and science based standards for all pruning.
 These standards use directional pruning to remove limbs that will come into contact with energized power lines.
-Using this method, branches are removed near the point of connection with the tree, allowing the tree's natural defenses to protect against decay and disease.
+Using this method, branches are removed near the point of connection with the tree, allowing the tree's natural defences to protect against decay and disease.
 Directional pruning also requires less maintenance and directs new growth away from power lines, allowing the healthy tree to grow to its natural height.

 Examples of directional pruning